javaee/jms-spec/jms2.0/demos/JMS20Demo/README.txt

 * In the wizard, navigate to the JMS20Demo project and open it

 * In the "Projects" view, select the new "JMS20Demo" note
-* Open the context view and choose "resolve server configuration problem"
+* Open the context view and choose "Resolve missing server problem"
 * Follow the wizard to specify the version of GlassFish you just added

 * In the "Projects" view, select the new "JMS20Demo" note